Call us today on: 07748 483639

 A female recreational runner presented with long term anterior knee pain.
 Over the years she has dealt with the pain and altered her running style accordingly.
 With no symptoms at rest, the subjective and objective assessment was suggesting patella femoral joint syndrome as prolonged sitting and walking downstairs aggravates the symptoms.

-On the treadmill after the warm up, it was evident that I was looking for alterations of mechanics at the hip and knee.
+On the treadmill after the warm up, the running gait analysis identified alterations of mechanics at the hip and knee.
 Weak gluteus medius and minimus was my rationale for the incorrect gait, but this was only half the cause.
-The gait analysis helped me elicit the problem was also due to tibialis anterior weakness at the ankle, causing the ‘chewing gum’ gait or flicking of the heels to the side.
+The running gait analysis helped identify the problem was also due to tibialis anterior weakness at the ankle, causing the ‘chewing gum’ gait or flicking of the heels to the side.

 Corrective exercise programmes will be used to improve your mechanics and reduce your symptoms.
 You can book a running gait analysis session in Southampton.